Crown Estate Scotland Community Capacity Grants Programme

 - Situated up to 5 miles from the Scottish Crown Estate’s four rural estates (Glenlivet, Fochabers, Whitehills and Applegirth).

-To view the boundary lines for the estates and applicable radius please click below.
+To view the boundary lines for the estates and applicable radius, please click to view Crown Estate maps with applicable radius.

 Who can apply?